joknarf/targpg/README.md

 # targpg
 tar command extended with gpg encryption/decryption with password-file

-Unlike gpgtar or other tools, just use targpg exactly like tar with all features and standard options of tar. gpgtar is using tar -I options for crypt/decrypt as a compression/decompression command.
+Unlike `gpgtar` or other tools, just use `targpg` exactly like `tar` with all features and standard options of tar.
+`gpgtar` is just using tar -I options for `gpg` crypt/decrypt as a compression/decompression command.
 The only first option must be `-p <password-file>`

 ## usage